swarmnyc/Fulton/readme.md

 I want to copy some idea from Angular, like Dependency Injection, becaues Angular has its own compiler, so I worries some ideas like type can't works on regular nodejs.
 So use these projects to test out.

-Fulton is abstrct package
+`fulton` is abstrct and basic package
-Fulton Default has some default implementations
+`fulton-default` is implementations
-Fulton Example is the server side
+`fulton-example` is the server side
+`fulton-cli` is like angular generator, to create project, files (or use yo)

 run these command to create npm package link